johnbiundo/dev.to-articles/blog-posts/dynamic-options-providers/dynamic-options-providers.md

 }
 ```

-The `MassiveService` class injects the connection options provider and uses that information to make the API call needed to make a database connection: `massive(this_massiveConnectOptions)`.
+The `MassiveService` class injects the connection options provider and uses that information to make the API call needed to create a database connection: `massive(this._massiveConnectOptions)`.
 Once made, it caches the connection so it can provide an existing connection on subsequent calls.
 That's it.
 That's why we're jumping through hoops to be able to pass in our *options provider*.

 We've now worked out the concepts and sketched out the piece parts of our dynamically configurable module.
 Let's start assembling them.
 First we'll write some *glue code* to pull this all together.
 As we learned in the [dynamic modules](https://docs.nestjs.com/fundamentals/dynamic-modules) chapter, all that glue should live in the module definition class.
 Let's create the `MassiveModule` class for that purpose.
 We'll describe what's happening in the this code just below it.